 But the more she fed them, the friendlier the critters became.
 One squirrel in particular was comfortable enough to eat straight from Krupa’s hand.

+She began making other hats for Sneezy from repurposed objects or using a 3D printer using a plant-based plastic.
+"To be honest, I don't know if the squirrels really noticed the little hats; they're so focused on the food!"
 Every time she placed a hat on Sneezy’s head, she took a picture — and Krupa soon earned herself the nickname of the "Squirrel Whisperer."

 Thinking of dressing up the local wildlife?

+Although squirrels and other animals are cute — especially when sporting a tiny fez — the Humane Society cautions that feeding wild animals can often result in more harm than good.
 When animals learn that people are a food source, they often lose their natural fear of humans, which can put the animal at risk.
 Also, animals who depend on people for food can cause injuries or spread disease.